Connect with others who understand.

 • Too much body or facial hair in females

-Salt-wasting classic CAH is a severe form that develops from extremely low aldosterone levels.
+Salt-wasting classic CAH is a severe form that results from very low aldosterone levels.
 Without enough of this hormone, you may experience:

 • Low sodium levels